Up to $500,000

 How Do Business Term Loans Work?

-Traditional term loans amortize.
+Business term loans amortize.
 Interest accumulates on the remaining principal balance, and loan payments are interest-front-loaded, meaning a large part of your loan payments go toward interest at the beginning of your term.
 As time goes on, the interest portion of your loan payments decrease and more is applied to your loan principal.

 Business term loans are paid back in weekly or monthly installments.
 Variables such as the loan amount, term length, risk factors and business preference help determine this structure.